 The benefits of Mackreth’s specificity are especially manifest in his recognition of individual workshop groups and regional distributions, both of which have been suggested for some time, but have previously been the subject of only limited systematic study.
 These identifications are important when considering the usage and wider social implications of brooches and it is these which Mackreth discusses in his final chapter (ch.
 11).

 As is to be expected, Mackreth’s concluding observations are based largely on the geographical and chronological distributions that have emerged through his brooch classification.
-In the absence of an explicit theoretical framework his straightforward equation of these groupings with particular tribes and military units can be said to verge on the cultural-historical, especially when contrasted with more recent theoretical and contextual artefact analyses.
+In the absence of an explicit theoretical framework, his straightforward equation of these groupings with particular tribes and military units can be said to verge on the cultural-historical, especially when contrasted with more recent theoretical and contextual artefact analyses.
 However, it would be unfair to criticise him for this, as a more detailed analysis is beyond the already ambitious scope of the book.

-Instead Mackreth’s work deserves to be recognised as a strong platform upon which future research can be built.
-For example, the regional patterning he has identified within brooches has been recognised in other artefact types during the Late Iron Age to Roman period.
+Instead, Mackreth’s work deserves to be recognised as a strong platform upon which future research can be built.
+For example, the regional patterning he has identified within brooches has been recognised in other artefact types during the Late Iron Age to the Roman period.
 This diversity and its decline in the later Roman period cannot simply be documented; it must be accounted for.
 In addition, smaller-scale and cross-cutting patterns need to be explored through the contextual analysis of brooches and the wider suites of artefacts in which they may be found.
-Enquiry such as this will improve our understanding of cultural change in the Roman period, the social context in which adornment was used, and the nature and function of different sites.
+An enquiry such as this will improve our understanding of cultural change in the Roman period, the social context in which adornment was used, and the nature and function of different sites.

 It will also be interesting to see if, and how, future metallurgical examination of brooches may affect our understanding of Mackreth’s classification.
 Certainly, Bayley and Butcher’s (2004) analysis of the brooches from Richborough proved beneficial in assessing the validity of categories within Hull’s typology and for identifying some inter and intra-type workshops.
 In light of the limited physical evidence for the manufacturing and trading of personal adornment, the pursuit of this type of analysis is useful to our understanding of production and the economy in Roman Britain.